dirkpetersen/nvflare-cancer/README.md

 (nvf) $ uv pip install nvflare
 ```

-if you plan to work with your NVFlare project for a while you should consider automatically activating when you login, e.g.
+if you plan to work with your NVFlare project for a while you should consider activating it automatically each time you login, e.g.

 ```
-echo 'source ~/.local/nvf/bin/activate' >> ~/.profile  # or ~/.bash_profile
+echo 'source ~/.local/nvf/bin/activate' >> ~/.profile  # or ~/.bash_profile for older Linux
 ```

 ## Installing Dashboard

 The NVFlare dashboard will be created in an isolated AWS account.
 Please see these instructions to [create the dashboard in AWS](https://nvflare.readthedocs.io/en/main/real_world_fl/cloud_deployment.html#create-dashboard-on-aws)

 If you receive a VPC error such as (`VPCIdNotSpecified`) it means that no default network configuration ([Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html)) has been created by your AWS administrator.
 Default VPCs are often used in smaller test envionments.
 You can create a default VPC by using this command: `aws ec2 create-default-vpc` .
 If that fails you may not have permission to create this and have to reach out to your AWS Administrator for a solution.
+In NVFlare versions > 2.4 you will also be able to pick your own VPC.

 ### Getting dashboard production ready